 BrainReach at Your School

 Applauded by teachers, school board officials, pupils and presenters alike, interactive BrainReach workshops are evidently an effective way to generate curiosity about science in children in grade 4 and secondary 3.
-We work in collaboration with McGill’s Education department and have showcased our presentations to them in order to get feedback from trained educators.
+We have collaborated with McGill’s Education department during the development of our presentations in order to get feedback from trained educators.
 Please contact ipnbrainreach [at] gmail [dot] com for more information or to register.

 BrainReach sessions include the following topics:

 • What is each part of my brain used for?

 • How does my brain get information from the world?